williamjturkel/H3885G-FW25/Wk01/README.md

     - **Scholarly Primitive: Sampling, Representing**.
 - Google Workspace (Supports Teamwork and Creation of Scholarly Products):
     - **Function: Collaboration and Output**.
 Google Docs, Slides (via Gemini Canvas), Sheets, Chat and Meet.

+To use all of the course tools, you are going to need a Gmail account if you do not already have one.
+Please email me your Gmail address right now if you haven't already.

-# Activity 1: Generating Code-Free Prototypes (25 Min)
+# Activity 1: Generating Code-Free Prototypes (30 Min)

 ## Table Activity: Vibe Coding